 - For a crunchier treat, you can let baked treats sit a while in the cooling oven before removing to get a little crispier or pop the baked treats into a dehydrator.

 - Homemade baked dog treats are best consumed within a couple of days from baking or frozen for longer storage.
 See our post on baked dog treat shelf life and storage for information and tips.

 - Variations in measurements, individual ingredient types, and options and substitutions as well as variations in egg size, ingredient and ambient temperatures, etc. are all part of why we work incrementally when mixing.

 - No blackberries?
 No problem!
 Swap another pureed dog-friendly fruit or veggie and adjust the flour quantity as needed for consistency.

-- I love giving my dogs gelatin in gummies or as a sprinkled supplement on food, but it’s also a handy binding add-in which helps enhance dough consistency for cutting and handling, and it’s healthy too!
-Flax is also a great healthy binding add-in, but without the slightly fondanty fudge-like texture that gelatin helps give treat dough.
-See our post on choosing ingredients for homemade dog treats for other info and tips.
+- I love giving my dogs gelatin in gummies or as a sprinkled supplement on food, but it’s also a handy binding add-in to help enhance consistency for cutting and handling, plus it’s healthy too.
+Flax is also a great healthy binding add-in, but without the slightly fondant or fudge-like texture that gelatin gives treat dough.
+See our post on choosing ingredients for homemade dog treats for other tips.

 - In addition to being doggone delicious and fragrant, cinnamon offers some great health benefits to dogs (and people).
 However, it’s not suitable for everyone.
 Pregnant and/or nursing dogs in particular should not be given cinnamon.
 Ceylon cinnamon is the recommended variety for dogs, if/when used.